 At the conclusion of the program the participant will be able to:

-Information regarding the National Certification Board of Anticoagulation Providers national certification exam can be obtained from the Anticoagulation Forum.
+Information regarding the Certified Anticoagulation Care Provider (CACP) national certification exam can be obtained from the National Certification Board of Anticoagulation Providers.

 This activity is offered five times a year.
 Registration deadline is two weeks prior to the start date.

 Offering dates for 2016: July 25 (registration deadline July 11), and October 10 (registration deadline September 26).